EverlastBrands/docs/docs/Flat-Rate-Metal-API/users/33-delete-user-internal.md

-# POST Create Business User Internal
+# DELETE Business User Internal

 Use this method to allow company admins to delete users.